NduatiKagiri/maths-magicians/README.md

 ## Built With
 - React
-- ESLint, Stylelint, Web Hint, Lighthouse, Webpack
+- ESLint, Stylelint, Lighthouse, Webpack, Babel

 ## Getting Started
 To get a local copy up and running follow these simple example steps.